MaterializeInc/materialize/doc/user/content/sql/create-view.md

 automatically dropped at the end of the SQL session and are not visible to other connections.
 They are always created in the special `mz_temp` schema.

-Temporary views may depend upon other temporary views, but non-temporary views may not depend on a temporary view.
+Temporary views may depend upon other temporary database objects, but non-temporary views may not depend on temporary objects.

-Materialize does not yet support creating indexes on temporary views.

 ## Examples